DyogenIBENS/SCORPIOS/README.md

 - [TreeBeST](https://github.com/Ensembl/treebest): Vilella et al. (2009) EnsemblCompara GeneTrees: Complete, duplication-aware phylogenetic trees in vertebrates.
 Genome Res., 19, 327–335.

 - [CONSEL](https://github.com/shimo-lab/consel): Shimodaira and Hasegawa (2001) CONSEL: for assessing the confidence of phylogenetic tree selection.
 Bioinformatics, 17, 1246–1247.

+For a tutorial on how to assemble an input dataset for SCORPiOs:

+- [GeneSeqToFamily](https://github.com/TGAC/earlham-galaxytools/tree/master/workflows/GeneSeqToFamily): Thanki et al. (2018) GeneSeqToFamily: a Galaxy workflow to find gene families based on the Ensembl Compara GeneTrees pipeline.
+GigaScience 7.